 2. Training shows customers how to get added value from a product

 Even if your customers are not running into problems when using your product, are they getting the most from it?
+Utilizing customer training software could help your customer make the most out of your product and answer their questions for you before they’ve thought them up.

 Perhaps there are features customers could use that would make their lives easier.
 Perhaps showing customers an alternative way to use the features they already know would open new opportunities for them.
+Customer training showcases all facets of the product.

 Having untapped potential in your product does no good for you or your customers.
 The more empowered your customers are, the more likely it is that other potential customers will hear about your product and want it, too.